-Our Consultant Psychiatrist, Dr Sara Morando, is trained in autism assessment and is a specialist on how Autism Spectrum Disorder (ASD) can occur alongside eating disorders.
+Our Consultant Psychiatrist, Dr Sara Morando, is trained in autism assessment and is a specialist in how Autism Spectrum Disorder (ASD) can occur alongside eating disorders.
 We sat her down to learn more about the overlap.

 Can you briefly share a bit of information about ASD?